https://twentysix.fibreculturejournal.org/wp-content/themes/fcjissue19/images/headers/default.jpg

 FCJ-190 Building a Better Twitter: A Study of the Twitter Alternatives GNU social, Quitter, rstat.us, and Twister

 Robert W. Gehl The University of Utah Introduction: Universalised Twitter Meets Its Alternatives Anna Tsing’s Friction: An Ethnography of Global Connection (2005) explores the moments when a universalised practice (for example, global capitalism) gets a grip on a local context (for example, in an Indonesian rain forest).
-When the slippery universal, which in some circles […]
+When the slippery universal, which in some circles might be lauded as ‘frictionless’ (as in ‘frictionless capitalism’), meets local contexts, frictions occur.
+Friction traces the move from the desire for frictionless ideals to its awkward and messy contact with situated realities.
+Friction is resistance, but it is also productive and necessary for any energetic system.
+Taking up this idea, this paper traces the friction between Twitter and Twitter alternatives.
+In this sense, Twitter is situated as ‘universalised’ (Koopman, 2013: 19), which is to say that it is now an idealised form of online communication.
+Twitter has established a format of online communication—microblogging—that is […]

 FCJ-189 Reimagining Work: Entanglements and Frictions around Future of Work Narratives

 Laura Forlano Illinois Institute of Technology Megan Halpern Arizona State University Introduction This paper discusses the ways in which labour advocates are enmeshed and entangled in narratives around the role of emerging technologies such as automation, artificial intelligence, and robotics in the future of work.
-The article draws on literature from science and technology studies […]
+The article draws on literature from science and technology studies and media studies in order to critically analyse narratives about the future of work in the mainstream media.
+Based on interviews and a design workshop, we argue that participatory design methodologies are one way to engage with and explore the frictions inherent in these future of work narratives in order to find productive ways of bridging the philosophies embedded within labour activism and technology.
+Technologies such as crowdsourcing platforms, ‘just in time’ scheduling software, big data tracking, and robots are at the forefront of discussions around the future of work in the mainstream media.
+To […]

 FCJ-188 Disability’s Digital Frictions: Activism, Technology, and Politics

 Katie Ellis Curtin University Gerard Goggin University of Sydney Mike Kent Curtin University Introduction Increasingly, disability is acknowledged as a key part of society, public and private spheres, and everyday life.
 Moreover, disability has achieved notable recognition and endorsement as an area of inequality, oppression, and discrimination that requires concerted global and local action.
-We […]
+We see various markers of this transformation in the social relations of disability.
+In the legal realm there is the enactment of the United Nations Conventions on the Rights of Persons with Disabilities (Arnardóttir and Quinn, 2009; Flynn, 2011), and the cumulative effect of many important laws and regulations enacted by governments around the world (Francis and Silver, 2000; Waddington, Quinn and Flynn, 2015).
+Related positive developments include greater visibility and potency of people with disabilities in public spheres and counter public spheres.
+There is increasing acknowledgement of the specific gender, class, race, and sexuality dimensions […]